 Yep.
 There is it.

 Smiles briefly.
 Applies filter (presumably), types in a few words, hits SEND, puts her phone down.
 Oh, her food has since arrived.
 The boy has already begun eating, and scrolls absently through a news story.
 She looks at her food.
 She doesn’t really want it.

 They finish the meal without interaction.
 They both look bored.

-I wish I could find her post.
+I wish I could find wherever she posted that photo and caption.
 I wonder what she wrote.
 Did she mention her boyfriend?
 Did she say she was at her favorite restaurant?
 Did she mention the food that she now pokes at unenthusiastically?
 I wonder if it’s gone cold.

 I told this story at an event in DC recently as I explained my concern about this tendency in people…specifically, young women…who are “living through the Avatar.”
 An incredible amount of effort is being put into a carefully constructed, strategically placed, and ultimately false version of themselves.
 Anyone who sees that photo of her on Facebook (or wherever she posted it) will see the perfect face of a perfect girl at the perfect restaurant with the perfect guy enjoying the perfect meal, when in fact, she was miserable.